QubitPi/management-blogs/_posts/2020-09-06-mysql-polymorphism.md

 **Represents an inheritance hierarchy of classes with one table for each class**.

-For a full description see [Patterns of Enterprise Application Architecture - Martin Fowler](../../java/pdfs/architecture/Patterns%20of%20Enterprise%20Application%20Architecture%20-%20Martin%20Fowler.pdf) page 285
+For a full description see _Patterns of Enterprise Application Architecture - Martin Fowler (The Addison-Wesley Signature Series)_ page 285

 ![Single Table Inheritance Example Diagram]({{ "/assets/img/class-table-inheritance.png" | relative_url}})